 As you plan your certificate coursework, please make sure to review the CGS Course Overlap policy for information on how many courses can be double-counted if a student elects to pursue a CGS certificate in combination with other CGS and non-CGS majors, minors, and certificates.
 If you have questions, please contact your CGS advisor or CGS Advising at CGSAdv@pitt.edu.

-Requirements subject to change.
+Note: Requirements are subject to change.
 Check with an academic advisor before registering.